kubernetes-sigs/lws/keps/820-distributed-preflight-check/README.md

 An operator runs a distributed preflight check in init containers.
 One replica fails consistently, so LWS recreates that group until it consumes the configured budget.
-LWS then terminates the exhausted group, adds cleanup finalizers to its leader and worker Pods, and stops automatic group recovery.
-Once the Pods reach terminal state, their scheduled resources are released while the API objects remain available for inspection.
+LWS then terminates the exhausted group, adds cleanup finalizers to the leader and worker Pods that can still receive them, and stops automatic group recovery.
+Once those Pods reach terminal state, their scheduled resources are released while the retained API objects remain available for inspection.
 The remaining replicas continue running.

 #### Story 2: Inspect and recover an exhausted group